What Are Gambling Licenses?

 Obtaining a gambling license is not as easy as waving a wad of cash in front of a regulator; It’s far more intricate than that.
 Below is a quick-glance list of what gambling licensees will be subject to an answer for:

 - Protection of players and operators from criminal activities

 - Protection of minors and an active approach to gambling

-- Protect problems gamblers: ensuring safe gambling at all times, offering tools and self-exclusion programs for those who are a problem, gamblers.
+- Protect problem gamblers: ensuring safe gambling at all times, offering tools and self-exclusion programs for those with a gambling problem.

-- Failure to uphold any of their licensing obligations will often result in a strike-off, where the gambling operator could lose their license to trade in that country indefinitely or face huge fines.
+- Failure to uphold their licensing obligations will often result in a strike-off, where the gambling operator could lose their license to trade in that country indefinitely or face huge fines.

-Below is a top list of the most sought after, highly respected gambling licenses in the world.
-Whilst some may not apply to you, if you see a gambling site with one in its possession, it only points to very positive things:
+Below is a top list of the world's most sought-after, highly respected gambling licenses.
+Whilst some may not apply to you if you see a gambling site with one in its possession, it only points to very positive things: